MPP Corkscrew Front Upper Control Arm Installation Instructions

 2 + 4

-*Confirm adequete thread with this shim thickness.
+*Confirm adequate thread with this shim thickness.
 Use no washer if required, or the long bolt.
 If using the long bolt, ensure the bolt is not bottoming out in the arm.
-Due to manufacturing tolerences we don’t want to say the long bolt is always OK.
+Due to manufacturing tolerances we don’t want to say the long bolt is always OK.
 If using the long bolt ensure it is not bottoming out before appropriate clamping is established!Installation of the MPP front upper control arm is the reverse of OE removal.
 It is not mandatory to torque the arm at ride height as the arm uses sealed spherical bearings – so they are free to move even when tight!
-Due to slight variations in the casting of the upper suspension assembly, you may need to pivot one of the bearings and/or flex the arm slightly to install it in the upper suspension assembly.
+Due to slight variations in the casting of the upper suspension assembly, you may need to flex the arm slightly to install it in the upper suspension assembly.

 Remove the OEM zipties from the wheel speed sensor harnesses and ziptie the wheel speed sensors to the ziptie blocks.

 Ensure there is adequate slack at both the inboard and outboard ends.
 Steer the wheel fully left and right to ensure the wheel speed sensor is not being strained.

 The speed sensor wire can be moved within the rubber mounting sleeves to gain clearance to the tire at full lock

 NOTE: The right side knuckle seems to have a higher chance of rubbing the wheel speed sensor than the left (driver) side.
 This can occur with very large wheels/tires that are close to the knuckle.
 We suggest bending the bracket up on the knuckle as pictured below and checking for clearance at FULL STEERING LOCK with the suspension at ride height.

 The inboard end should not be strained even with the arm fully pressed up against the chassis.
 The outboard end should not be strained even with the wheel turned fully outwards.